k98kurz/musig/readme.md

 argument for `str()`, `bytes()`, or `json.dumps()`, and those outputs can be deserialized by calling `cls.from_str()`, `cls.from_bytes()`, and `cls(json.loads())` respectively.
-ProtocolError can be serialized to and from bytes, but it is not json compatible and cannot be deserialized from str.
+ProtocolError can be serialized to and from bytes and str, but it is not json compatible.

 The final thing to note is that to make the objects serializable with the json library, the classes inherit from the builtin dict class.
 To prevent misuse, the